GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 ![Main inputs and outputs of GENeSYS-MOD.\label{fig:inputs_outputs}](GENeSYS-MOD_inputs_outputs.png){width="90%"}

-## Methodology background
+## Methodological background

 In its origin, GENeSYS-MOD is based on the Open Source Enenergy Modelling System (OSeMOSYS), but has been altered and expanded in functionality over time.
-Nevertheless, the overall structure and nomenclature have been kept.
+Nevertheless, the overall structure and nomenclature have been kept as measures to make the model easy to learn and use.
+GENeSYS-MOD optimizes the investment decisions on an annual level for a defined model period, usually given in five-year steps towards 2050 or 2060.
+It then assumes a planner's perspective with perfect foresight as the default option, however, a myopic approach can also be chosen.
+The time resolution within a year can be flexibly defined via a timeseries reduction algorithm following @gerbaulet_dynelmod:_2017 .
+This means that depending on the user's computational resources and model setup, almost any time resolution, up to full hourly operation, can be chosen.

 # General framework structure of GENeSYS-MOD version 4